 - In El Goonish Shive, Susan figures out that the girl they saw in an earlier comic was actually a transformed Elliot by only two clues, a wrinkled shirt (and the fact the girl from earlier was wearing boy's clothes) and the fact the Elliot came from the auditorium from the same direction the girl went in.
 He's a bit shocked.

-- Used in The Order of the Stick, in this strip when Dangerously Genre Savvy Tarquin explains the reasons why he is sure Nale is still present in the palace: because Nale is a cautious planner and thus wouldn't leave the city without replacements for the men he lost, because Nale has a massive ego and thus wouldn't leave until he knew what Elan and Tarquin had to say about his stunt...and because Tarquin is wearing a ring of True Seeing and thus can see the invisible Nale standing right next to them.
-Cue massive Oh Crap.
+- Used in this strip when Tarquin explains the reasons why he is sure Nale is still present in the palace: because Nale is a cautious planner and thus wouldn't leave the city without replacements for the men he lost, because Nale has a massive ego and thus wouldn't leave until he knew what Elan and Tarquin had to say about his stunt...and because Tarquin is wearing a ring of True Seeing and thus can see the invisible Nale standing right next to them.
+Cue massive Oh, Crap! from the latter.

 - This is one of the few examples not just played for laughs.
-It's easily implied that Tarquin was using this time while talking, and feeding Nale's need to hear more about himself, to position himself to make a grab at Nale without Nale having an oppertunity to run away.
-In other words he was intentionally stalling with the earlier comments while moving in position.
-And perhaps also giving Nale a bit of a lecture on his egotism, It wouldn't be at all out of character for Tarquin to be doing two things at once.
+It's easily inferred that Tarquin was using this time while talking, and feeding Nale's need to hear more about himself, to position himself to make a grab at Nale without Nale having an opportunity to run away.
+In other words he was intentionally stalling with the earlier comments while moving into position.
+And perhaps also giving Nale a bit of a lecture on his egotism — it wouldn't be at all out of character for Tarquin to be doing two things at once.

 - An early Leftover Soup page has Jamie deducing Ellen is a Tauren World of Warcraft player.